 Assigning Services to Quotas

-To assign services to quotas:
+To assign services to quotas, complete these steps:

 Step 1 Add a new package to the Premium Browsing service called Free Premium Content as shown in Figure 6.